ably/ably-js/README.md

 // basic auth with an API key
 var client = new Ably.Rest(<key string>)

-// using token auth
-var client = new Ably.Rest(<token string>)

-// using an Options object, see https://www.ably.io/documentation/realtime/usage#client-options
+// using a Client Options object, see https://www.ably.io/documentation/realtime/usage#client-options
 // which must contain at least one auth option, i.e. at least
 // one of: key, token, tokenDetails, authUrl, or authCallback var client = new Ably.Rest(<options>)